williamsni14463/MMBC-Actuator-PLC/README.md

 # MMBC-Actuator-PLC

-This repository covers the steps to create a Programmable Logic Controller from a Raspebrry Pi and an opensource program called OpenPLC
+This repository covers the steps to create a Programmable Logic Controller from a Raspberry Pi and an opensource program called OpenPLC

 Work through the files starting at 1